Health services | Veterans Affairs

 Available at these locations

 Our women's health program offers complete health care for women Veterans of all ages.
-Our primary care providers specialize in women’s health.
-They work closely with specialists in gynecology, obstetrics, female urology, oncology, medicine, radiology, surgery, and breast illness.
+We have primary care providers that specialize in women’s health.
+They work closely with specialists in gynecology, obstetrics*, female urology, oncology, medicine, radiology, surgery, and breast illness*.
 Our services for women Veterans include:

-- Maternity care during pregnancy, childbirth education classes, and postpartum support after your child is born

 - Mental health care and counseling